Kombucha tea, drink it for health.

 S.C.O.B.Y.: Symbiotic Culture of Bacteria and Yeast

-I still have pictures & info on what the kombucha looks like day to day as it is making & lots of info here from my days as ebay seller Stichingtime, check it out, lots of great pictures & info.
+I still have pictures & info on what the kombucha looks like day to day as it is making & lots of info here from my days as ebay seller Stichingtime, check it out, lots of great pictures & info. (site temporally not working, trying to fix it.

 To pin this blog post on Pinterest